 What Is a Heat Exchanger in a Furnace?

 A heat exchanger helps transition heat from the combustion chamber of your furnace to the air that moves inside the system.
 It usually handles this via coils or tubes that heat the air while acting as a barrier to keep the gasses formed in the combustion chamber, called flue gasses, from leaking out into your home.

 Is a Cracked Heat Exchanger Dangerous?

-Four Signs of a Cracked Heat Exchanger:
+Four Symptoms of a Cracked Heat Exchanger:

-However, the good news is that heat exchangers are generally included in the warranty.
-It's a good idea to confirm the warranty paperwork on your furnace, since while the warranty won't always cover the entire cost of repairs, it still may significantly reduce your bill.
+Fortunately, the good news is that heat exchangers are generally included in the warranty.
+It's a good idea to confirm the warranty paperwork on your furnace, because while the warranty might not cover the entire cost of repairs, it could significantly lower your bill.